Andrew David Irvine: Political work

 To help safeguard the legal system from abuse, Irvine has emphasized the importance of three key principles – the rule of law, the separation of powers and democratic accountability.
 He is often cited in the media on issues ranging from free speech and academic freedom to parliamentary procedure and judicial activism.

+In 2025, Irvine and four other petitioners asked the Supreme Court of British Columbia to defend the academic freedom of students and professors at the University of British Columbia by upholding section 66(1) of the BC University, a section that states that “A university must be non-sectarian and non-political in principle”.
+In line with this requirement, the petitioners sought a court order prohibiting the University of British Columbia "from engaging in political activity" by making statements on Israel and Palestine, by making Indigenous land acknowledgements, and by requiring obligatory agreement for faculty about diversity, equity, and inclusion doctrines.

 Theatre work

 In 2007 Irvine premiered Socrates on Trial, a play depicting the life and death of the ancient Greek philosopher Socrates.
 The play tells the story of how Socrates was put on trial for corrupting the youth of Athens and for failing to honour the city's gods.
 The play contains adaptations of several classic Greek works including the slapstick comedy Clouds, written by Aristophanes and first performed in 423 BCE, and the dramatic monologue Apology, written by Plato to record the defence speech Socrates gave at his trial in 399 BCE.
 The premiere was directed by Joan Bryans of Vital Spark Theatre Company at the Chan Centre for the Performing Arts in Vancouver.

 In the words of one reviewer, "The play is refreshingly illuminating on the relationship between Socrates' execution and the lasting influence of Aristophanes' negative depiction of him on the evolution of the Athenian psyche."
 According to another, the play not only gives an entertaining portrayal of Plato's famous mentor, but also a fascinating introduction to the "pompous, arrogant and often petulant" individual presented by Aristophanes, giving modern audiences a greater understanding of why Socrates eventually ended up being sentenced to death.

+In 2024, Irvine's adaptation of the ancient Greek comedy Lysistrata by Aristophanes appeared under the title Aristophanes' Lysistrata: For Modern Performance.
+The adaptation situates the original play as a play within a play.
+The accompanying background scenes give directors the freedom to include (or omit) a few dramatic elements that may be helpful to modern audiences.
+As Irvine notes, "While most of Aristophanes' language has been reworked (with some sections being reordered and others omitted) ... the fact that works written over two thousand years ago can still be successfully performed today tells us a great deal about our shared humanity across the ages and around the world."